DipakSirsath312/AI-ChatBot_Javascript-Project_Gemini-API/README.md

 ---
 ## ✅ What is Completed in UC-1
 - Basic chatbot UI created using HTML and CSS
 ---
-## 🎯 Purpose of This Branch
-This branch is mainly used to:
-- Maintain clean code for UC-1
-- Serve as a base for future development

----
 ## 📁 Files Included
 index.html → Chat user interface